The Art We Love Now Showing at Our Bend Art Galleries

 Tumalo Art Co.

-July 2018 Featured artist at Tumalo Art Company: Janice Druian
+August 2018 Featured artist at Tumalo Art Company: Katherine Taylor

-Janice Druian’s exhibit of new oil paintings, “High Desert Light”, opens at Tumalo Art Co.
-July 6, 2018 from 4-8pm during the First Friday Gallery Walk in Bend’s Old Mill District.
+Katherine Taylor’s exhibit of new oil paintings, “A Celebration of Paint,” opens at Tumalo Art Co.
+August 3, from 4-8pm during Frist Friday Gallery Walk in Bend’s Old Mill District.
+The show will be up through Labor Day weekend.

 Tumalo Art Co. is an artist-run gallery in the heart of the Old Mill District, open 7 days a week.
 541-385-9144 www.tumalartco.com